 If you ate too much fiber, you may experience these symptoms:

 Foods that are high in fiber can cause gas, bloating and diarrhea (7).
 When you eat a food high in fiber it is digested very slowly so the bacteria in your gut has time to ferment it which causes gas.
-If you add more fiber to an already bloated diet, this could cause further discomfort.
-Gas from fiber is often created from how much fluid your intestines have been retaining due to dehydration or decreased bowel movement.
+If you add more fiber when you are already feeling bloated, this could cause further discomfort.
+Increasing fiber intake gradually rather than suddenly can help minimize this.

-Even though fiber may help with constipation, having too much fiber can lead to diarrhea because of a lack of water intake along with a sudden increase in dietary fiber being consumed all at once.
+Even though fiber may help with constipation, having too much fiber can lead to diarrhea, especially if you create a sudden drastic increase in the amount of insoluble fiber your intestines are exposed to.
 Therefore adding more fibre into your diet gradually will help you avoid or reduce the symptoms of diarrhea (7).

 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!